ecilasun/tinysys/software/SDK/task.md

 Use the returned context as the `_ctx` parameter for functions listed below.

+### Shared uncached dmemory
+`void *TaskGetSharedMemory()`

+This function will return a shared memory space for HART to HART communications.
+The memory is uncached, so all writes from one HART are immediately visible to all other HARTs.

 ### Adding a new task
 `int TaskAdd(struct STaskContext *_ctx, const char *_name, taskfunc _task, enum ETaskState _initialState, const uint32_t _runLength)`